xtopheryoungs/CodeQuestArcade/1-saveTheArcade/tutorials/4-repeat.md

 Repeat blocks are useful for reducing the amount of code to write.

+Recognizing patterns helps identify when a repeat block can be used.

 ```template
 player.onChat("repeat", function () {
     for (let index = 0; index < 4; index++) {